 Any information in the CEP area will cause an error message.
 This error WILL NOT affect the renewal from moving to pending approval status.
 PLEASE KEEP GOING!

-(74-79) lines 74-79 enter lunch price for paid and reduced-price for this sites grade group.
+(74-79) lines 74-79 enter lunch price for paid and reduced-price for this site’s grade group.
 If the site does not serve the other grade groups, enter 0 in the other grade group fields.
 Public schools and charter schools must have a reduced-price rate of $0.00 because of state funding for the reduced-price rate.
 Private schools may have a reduced-price rate that does not exceed $.40.

 (80-82) Line 80 select Participation method from the dropdown menu.
-If this site is not serving School Breakfast meals, you will select not participating from the dropdown box then skip to (105).
+If this site is not serving School Breakfast meals, you will select Not Participating from the dropdown box then skip to (105).

 (83) Select ‘yes’ or ‘no’ for offer versus serve participation.
 Note: Grades 9-12 must select ‘yes’ or submit offline form: Offer Versus Serve for Grades 9-12 exception.